 2- Enhancing men and women’s awareness of their rights so as to help enable them to transform human rights principles into social, economic and political reality.
 It would also enhance their ability to defend, maintain and advance human rights on all levels.

 3- Consolidating friendship and solidarity among peoples; promoting respect for the rights of others; cherishing cultural pluralism and diversity and encouraging the flourishing of the national cultures of all groups and peoples; enriching the culture of dialogue, mutual tolerance and renouncing violence; promoting non-violence, fighting bigotry, and immunizing the people against the discourse of hatred.

 4- Promoting a culture of peace that is based on justice and respect of human rights, foremost of which are the rights to self-determination and to resist occupation; in addition to democratising international relations and institutions so as to reflect the common interests of humanity.

-Having studied the obstacles to human rights education and dissemination in the Arab World, the Conference makes the following recommendations:
+Having studied the obstacles to human rights education and dissemination in the Arab World, the Forum makes the following recommendations:

 1- Calling upon the Arab governments to:

 1-1- Ratify all the international human rights instruments; to drop reservations for those states that have ratified with reservations; to monitor their practical application; to respect all human rights indivisibly; and to not use the manipulation of human rights by some parties in the international community or cultural specificity as a pretext to justify waiving their commitments towards their peoples and citizens.